tridactyl/tridactyl/doc/amo.md

      order to be able to autocomplete your bookmarks, Tridactyl needs to read them.
  - Clear recent browsing history, cookies, and related data:
-   * Tridactyl implements the `:sanitize` command Vimperator and Pentadactyl had.
+   * Tridactyl implements the `:sanitise` command Vimperator and Pentadactyl had.
 It works a bit like the "Clear All History" dialog you can access by pressing `Ctrl+Shift+Del` on default Firefox.
  - Get data from the clipboard: